I just had enough of time to spin around and face my attacker before his fist connected with my left cheek and sent me flying to the ground.

 I gave them, what I hoped, was a reassuring smile.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, secondtryWrite a Review